-You met all the job requirements; the Skype interview with the school went really well and you’ve just been notified that you have a TEFL position waiting for you in China.
+You met all the job requirements to teach in China in 2021; the Skype interview with the school went really well and you’ve just been notified that you have a TEFL position waiting for you in China.
 Now WHAT?!
 Preparing to teach English in China can seem overwhelming, at first.
 We totally get it.
 Not only are you wondering what on earth to expect from the job but you also have a few (more like an endless list) of questions about the city you want to move to.
 Where will you live?
 What do you need to pack and what should you leave behind?
 Will you find your favourite brand of (insert much-loved items like coffee, shampoo, beer, breakfast spread etc) in town?
 How much cash should you bring along, at first?!
 Hold up just a minute!
 First things, first…

 Photo: Preparing to teach in China